NicoHood/HID/Readme.md

 At the moment you have to move the cores/hid folder into your Arduino installation *arduino-1.6.0/hardware/arduino/avr/cores/hid* because of a bug in the IDE.

-If you like to, you can add the keywords to your Arduino IDE so that words like 'Gamepad' are highlighted.
+If you like to, you can add the keywords.txt to your Arduino IDE so that words like 'Gamepad' are highlighted.
-(TODO)
+Replace the file in *arduino-1.6.0/lib/keywords.txt* with the *keywords.txt* provided in this project.

 How to use
 ==========